LibreCat/Plack-Auth-SSO-OIDC/README.md

     See ["error\_path" in Plack::Auth::SSO](https://metacpan.org/pod/Plack::Auth::SSO#error_path)

-- `idp_uri`
+- `openid_uri`

-    base url of the OIDC service.
+    base url of the OIDC discovery url.

-    The openid configuration is expected at and retrieved from ${idp\_uri}/.well-known/openid-configuration
+    typically an url that ends on `/.well-known/openid-configuration`

 - `client_id`